How To Create A College First Aid Kit + Clever Container Ideas

 Still have questions?
 Please comment below, or come ask us in the Dorm Shopping Recommendations & Deal Alerts Facebook group.
 So much great info in the group, along with hundreds, maybe thousands, of move-in pictures from recent years to give you ideas and inspiration.

 => Please share this article with your dorm-bound friends and their parents.
-I would love for everyone to understand the topics in Dorm IQ before they start dorm shopping!
+I would love for everyone to understand how to create a college first-aid kit before they start shopping!

 Affiliate Disclaimer: I only recommend products I do or would use myself.
 All opinions expressed are my own.
 I may receive a small commission, at no additional cost to you, for purchases made through the links in this post.
 Please see our full disclaimer for details.

-Dorm IQ #12 | How To Create A College First Aid Kit + Clever Container Ideas
+How To Create A College First Aid Kit + Clever Container Ideas

 Leave a Reply